Configuring an MRV

 For example, selecting Ports: Async opens the Async ports window.

 - Connect the (PBX) TTY's with the special RJ-45 to DB-9 cables, and test.

 The MRV is a DTE device, so some null modem adapters maybe required.

-You can gain Telnet/SSH access to a serial device by using the LX-IP address and default port number of that serial port.
+You can connect to a Serial Port device by using the MRV-IP address followed by the port number of the Serial Port.

-Note: if you use the standard DOS telnet program in Windows, there is no colon before the port number, in UNIX there is.
+Note: if you use the standard DOS telnet program in Windows, there is no colon before the port number, in OS X there is.